-- Fever of 100 degrees or higher: home until he has been fever free for 24 hours. - Vomiting: home until he can keep food down and is free of symptoms for 24 hours. - Diarrhea: home until he is free of symptoms for 24 hours. - Pink eye (conjunctivitis): home until he has been on antibiotic eye medication for 24 hours. - Strep Throat: home until he is fever free and has been on antibiotic for 24 hours. - Chickenpox: home for one week after the first pox appears or all pox are dry and crusted. - Unexplained rash, blisters, or draining sores: children should be seen by their health care provider for a diagnosis.
+- Fever of 100 degrees or higher: home until the student has been fever free for 24 hours. - Vomiting: home until the student can keep food down and is free of symptoms for 24 hours. - Diarrhea: home until the student is free of symptoms for 24 hours. - Pink eye (conjunctivitis): home until the student has been on antibiotic eye medication for 24 hours. - Strep Throat: home until the student is fever free and has been on antibiotic for 24 hours. - Chickenpox: home for one week after the first pox appears or all pox are dry and crusted. - Unexplained rash, blisters, or draining sores: children should be seen by their health care provider for a diagnosis.